-Could having an optimistic, positive attitude actually keep you healthy?
+As the Thanksgiving holiday approaches, we are often reminded to take a step back to appreciate the little things we often take for granted in our lives.
+Outside of the "Thanksgiving season," could having an optimistic, positive attitude help keep you healthy?
 There’s some evidence that it might.
-A number of studies suggest that having an optimistic attitude - the general feeling that good things will happen - may be connected with health benefits, such as improved cholesterol levels, a boost in your immune response, and a lower risk of death from serious health conditions.
+Several studies suggest that having an optimistic attitude - the general feeling that good things will happen - may be connected with health benefits, such as; improved cholesterol levels, a boost in your immune response, and a lower risk of death from serious health conditions.
 What’s more, research suggests that there are things you can do - even if you’re not so much of a positive person - to help improve your attitude and outlook.

 Numerous studies published in reputable medical journals support the health benefits of positive thinking.
 Here are two that got our attention:

 Positive thinking reduces anxiety.
 Visualizations and positive self-talk reduce negative thinking and intrusive thoughts.
 In this study, researchers from Kings College in London worked with 102 subjects with stress and anxiety issues to determine whether positive visualization could supplant intrusive negative thoughts.
 The main finding suggests that any form of positive thinking is better than allowing negative thoughts to linger.
 This is critical in that strong, negative emotions can last hours, sometimes days — putting our bodies in a heightened chemical state.
 Research finds that anxiety is an emotion that can last up to four hours.
 On the other hand, it’s been shown that persistently thinking about a positive event lengthens feelings of joy, which can last up to six hours.
 Since the subconscious brain has a difficult time telling the difference between what’s real and what’s imagined, visualizing positive events might be the scientific equivalent of a magic bullet that increases joy.